ZUM - probably the world’s greatest band!

 Chris called up pianist, Dave Gordon, and violinist, Adam Summerhayes to discuss the project with them.
 He arranged a meeting to which Chris was 2 hours late, Adam didn't show up and Dave said he wouldn't have any time to write the music – it was destined to be a sure-fire hit!

-intoxicating ... virtuoso fiddle playing
+intoxicating ... virtuoso

 The Times